KannonZenetism/zenetism-field-physics/zenetism/MP05-godhood-and-transmutation-ch9-11.md

 It is not intelligence in any recognizable sense.
 Yet from it, **all intelligences arise**.

+It is called **Meta-Intelligence** not because it thinks, but because intelligence is a consequence of it.

 UPSI is:
 - **Pre-thought**
 - **Pre-intent**